 How to Make Cashew Cream

 This dairy-free, vegan cashew cream is incredibly versatile.
-You can make a sweet cashew cream, savory cashew cream or cashew sour cream.
 It’s perfect for dips and cream-based sauces.

 But here’s the lovely thing about cashew cream, it can be used in dozens of other ways ranging from sweet cashew cream, to savory cashew cream to cashew sour cream.
 This means it becomes a perfect, dairy-free replacement for heavy cream, cream cheese, sour cream and even mayonnaise in recipes.

 The video above walks you through how to make cashew cream step-by-step and it’s so simple that there’s really not much more to say about it.
 Except, that you’ve gotta make it!
 I’ve included the basic recipe below, but here are a few flavor variations for you to enjoy:

 - Add 1/2 tbsp lemon juice

 - Add herbs and spices (such as paprika, onion powder, cumin, cilantro, dill, dijon mustard, and ground pepper)

 - Optional: You can use vegetable broth in place of the water and nutritional yeast to give it a cheesy flavor